resema/Notepad/_posts/2017-10-29-unsupervised-learning-an-introduction.md

 - Randomly pick *K* training examples
 - Set $$\mu_1, ..., \mu_K$$ equal to these *K* examples.

+#### Choosing The Number Of Clusters
+There is not a perfect approach to choose the correct number of clusters.
+But there is the **Elbow Method** which can help.

+To use the **Elbow** method, we have to iterate over the number of clusters and calculate the cost function for each of them.
+We then choose the elbow of this curve as our number of clusters.

+Sometimes, we are running k-Means to get clusters to use for some later or downstream purpose.
+In those cases we evaluate K-Means based on a metric for how well it performs for later purpose.

 #### Local Optima

 Due to various initializations the algorithm can be stucked in local optimas.
 To not get stuck in such a local optima, run the algorithm between 50 to 1000 times and take the parameter which create the lowest cost.

 {% highlight cpp %}